wwood/singlem/README.md

 ### Installation

 #### Installation via GNU Guix
 The most straightforward way of installing SingleM is to use the GNU Guix package which is part of the ACE Guix package collection.
-This method installs not just the Python libraries required but the compiled bioinformatics tools needed as well, except smafa.
+This method installs not just the Python libraries required but the compiled bioinformatics tools needed as well.
 Once you have installed Guix, clone the ACE collection and install:
 ```
 git clone https://github.com/Ecogenomics/ace-guix
 GUIX_PACKAGE_PATH=ace-guix guix package --install singlem